Scaless/scaless.github.io/docs/_posts/2021-06-16-Curious-Case-of-the-Carrier.markdown

 ## 3. Whose Side Are You On?

 Back to topic at hand.
-Why is the Carrier dealing the incorrect amount of damage when we are the one to kill it?
+Why is the Carrier dealing an inconsistent amount of damage when we are the one to kill it?

 This behavior does not occur on the original Xbox release, the Gearbox PC port, or the standalone Combat Evolved: Anniversary Edition.
 It is exclusive to the Master Chief Collection.
-But why?
+Why only that version?

 As we'll find out in a bit, the root cause is the [Medals and Scoring system added in the Master Chief Collection.](https://www.ign.com/articles/2014/10/07/medal-system-added-to-halo-ce-and-halo-2-in-halo-the-master-chief-collection)